SAP-CLM-SL/CIAS/ex3/README.md

   ![scenario selection](../images/monitoring_handson_2.png)

-3. To  check the newly created subaccount, you can log in to the SAP BTP Global Account- CIAS EU Global Consumer .
+3. To check the newly created subaccount, you can log in to the [SAP BTP Global Account- CIAS EU Global Consumer](https://emea.cockpit.btp.cloud.sap/cockpit/?idp=clm-day-01.accounts.ondemand.com#/globalaccount/9d88d4f5-c80a-4986-8a56-dbf4b7b5a223).
 The email and password is the same as mentioned in the Access Information.

   ![scenario selection](../images/monitoring_handson_3.png)